Jack Bailey (Maryland politician): Policing

+Redistricting

+In February 2026, Bailey said he opposed pursuing mid-decade redistricting in Maryland and opposed holding a vote on a bill that would redraw Maryland's congressional districts to improve the Democratic Party's chances of winning the 1st congressional district, the only congressional district held by Republicans in the state.

 Social issues

 Bailey introduced legislation during the 2019 legislative session that would allow people in St. Mary's County to hunt any game bird or game mammal on Sundays during open season.
 The bill passed and was signed into law by Governor Hogan on April 30, 2019.

 Bailey co-sponsored legislation introduced during the 2020 legislative session that would make helmets optional for motorcyclists and their passengers if the motorcycle operator is 21 or older.
 The bill was rejected by the Senate Judiciary Committee by a vote of 5-6.

+During the 2026 legislative session, Bailey introduced a bill to make the megalodon the official state shark.

 Taxes

 During the 2021 legislative session, Bailey voted to sustain a gubernatorial veto on a bill that would levy a tax on digital advertising on large tech companies, pointing out that residents could easily go to states neighboring Maryland to avoid paying the state's taxes.